nephio-project/porch/docs/content/en/docs/12_contributing/code-contribution/performance-tests.md

 description: Run Porch package revision lifecycle performance and load tests
 ---

 Performance tests measure Porch package revision lifecycle latency and throughput under configurable load.
-They create Gitea and Porch repositories, run package revisions through the full lifecycle (create → update resources → propose → approve/publish), optionally delete them, and record per-operation timings plus optional Prometheus metrics.
+They create Gitea and Porch repositories in a local kind cluster.
+Then run package revisions through the full lifecycle (create → update resources → propose → approve/publish), optionally delete them, and record per-operation timings plus optional Prometheus metrics.

 For the local Prometheus, Grafana, Jaeger, Pyroscope, and Grafana Alloy stack used with these tests, see [Local Performance Monitoring Deployment]({{% relref "/docs/6_configuration_and_deployments/deployments/local-performance-monitoring-deployment" %}}).
 Server-side metrics and pprof configuration are documented in [OpenTelemetry Configuration]({{% relref "/docs/6_configuration_and_deployments/configurations/opentelemetry" %}}).